 Digital CCTV Surveillance

 The past decade has seen unprecedented growth in the deployment of close-circuit television (CCTV) security monitoring systems.
-Nationally reported events, such as terrorist attacks and school and workplace shootings, have led schools, businesses, government offices, and police departments, to install video surveillance systems in record numbers.
+Nationally reported events, such as terrorist attacks and school and workplace shootings, have led schools, businesses, government offices, and police departments, to install digital CCTV surveillance systems in record numbers.

 Falling equipment costs and increased production of CCTV equipment has helped make it possible for even the smallest businesses to purchase this visual surveillance technology.
 Advantidge offers a variety of products for a wide range of security needs, from one-camera systems with live video streaming to more complex systems that can monitor a given area and automatically sound an alarm if a package is left behind or an item is removed from the field of view.